For more than 70 years, LCRA has responded to Texans needing reliable and low-cost electric transmission service.

 LCRA TSC transmission facilities are located statewide throughout the ERCOT region.
 In the Central Texas area, LCRA TSC facilities help support the electric loads (electricity demand) of more than 40 transmission customers.
 These transmission customers include municipalities, electric cooperatives, other transmission providers and generators.

-Based on electric load information provided by ERCOT, this Central Texas area map indicates the compounded average growth rate over an eight-year period from 2015-2022.
+Based on electric load information provided by ERCOT, the map [above] indicates the compounded average growth rate over a five-year period from 2019 to 2023.

 LCRA TSC monitors this growth and works with its transmission customers and regulatory agencies to ensure that its facilities, including new transmission lines and new substations, meet federal and state requirements for providing reliable electric transmission service.